jazzband/django-defender/README.md

 We will use a cache so that it doesn't have to hit the database in order to check the database on each login attempt.
-The first version will be based on Redis, but the goal is to make this configurable so that people can use what they want for a backend, so it is configurable.
+The first version will be based on Redis, but the goal is to make this configurable so that people can use whatever backend best fits their needs.

 Build status
 ------------